Hobby Club

-The Hobby Club was established in New York City in 1908 as an exclusive gentleman's club for people with an amateur's hobby or special interest.
+The Hobby Club was established in New York City in 1908 as an exclusive gentleman's club for people with an amateur hobby or special interest.
 The original number of members could not be more than 50 men.
-In effect, this was an opportunity to showcase their special "cabinet of curiosities" and special collections of armour, coins, precious stones and Incunable to the other members at their annual dinners.
+In effect, this was an opportunity to showcase their special "cabinet of curiosities" and special collections of armor, coins, precious stones and Incunable to the other members at their annual dinners.

 According to its constitution, "This Club shall be called THE HOBBY CLUB.
 The object of the Club shall be to encourage the collection of literary, artistic and scientific works; to aid in the development of literary, artistic and scientific matters; to promote social and literary intercourse among its members, and the discussion and consideration of various literary and economic subjects."

 "The Hobby Club, incorporated by a number of well-known New Yorkers, will hold its first dinner at the Metropolitan Club on the evening of Dec.
-28. The club's membership is limited to fifty, and to become eligible one must mount some well defined hobby.
+28. The club's membership is limited to fifty, and to become eligible one must mount some well-defined hobby.
 So enthusiastic have the members become that it is now planned to give dinners, at which the hobbies will be discussed, at least once a month until April.
 There is even talk about building a clubhouse.
 That the organization will be a success seems assured, as scores have sought to become members."